 Directions:

-2. Heat butter in Dutch oven over medium-low heat until foaming; stir in leeks, increase heat to medium, cover and cook, stirring occasionally, until leeks are tender but not mushy, 15 to 20 minutes; do not brown.
+2. Heat butter in a Dutch oven over medium-low heat until foaming; stir in leeks, increase heat to medium, cover, and cook, stirring occasionally, until leeks are tender but not mushy, 15 to 20 minutes; do not brown.

 4. Reduce heat to medium-low and simmer, covered, until potatoes are almost tender, 5 to 7 minutes.

-5. Remove pot from heat and let stand until potatoes are tender and flavors meld, 10 to 15 minutes.
+5. Remove pot from heat and let stand until potatoes are tender and the flavors are melded, about 10 to 15 minutes.

 6. Discard bay leaf, season with salt and pepper; serve immediately.

-I really like the texture of this soup … you can sink your teeth in it.
+I like the texture of this soup … you can sink your teeth in it.
 Enjoy!

 Leave a Reply